NavaraCloudServices/github-copilot-groundschool/exercisefiles/README.md

 Implement the following methods:

-- **/DaysBetweenDates**:
+- **/SecondsBetweenTimeStamps**:

-  - Calculate days between two dates
+  - Calculate seconds between two timestamps
-  - receive by query string two parameters `date1` and `date2`, and calculate the days between those two dates.
+  - receive by query string two parameters `timestamp1` and `timestamp2`, and calculate the seconds between those two timestamps.

   > **_NOTE:_** Use above information inside the Copilot inline feature in your server code file.
 Press enter and wait for Copilot to suggest you the code.

-- **/ValidatePhoneNumber**:
+- **/ValidateDutchPhoneNumber**:

   - Receive by querystring a parameter called *phoneNumber*
-  - validate phoneNumber with Spanish format, for example `+34666777888`
+  - validate phoneNumber with Dutch format, for example `+31612345678`
   - if phoneNumber is valid return `"valid"`
   - if phoneNumber is not valid return `"invalid"`

   > **_NOTE:_** Use above information inside the Copilot inline feature in your server code file.
 Press enter and wait for Copilot to suggest you the code.

-- **/ValidateSpanishDNI**:
+- **/ValidateDutchBSN**:

-  - Receive by querystring a parameter called *dni*
+  - Receive by querystring a parameter called *bsn*
-  - calculate the DNI letter
+  - Make it comply to the '11 proef'
-  - if DNI is valid return `"valid"`
+  - if BSN is valid return `"valid"`
-  - if DNI is not valid return `"invalid"`
+  - if BSN is not valid return `"invalid"`
-  - 98765432M is a valid DNI, 42424242H is an invalid DNI
+  - Provide examples in your prompt as comment

   > NOTE: Use above information inside a comment in your server code file.
 In this case, you may want to see multiple solutions from Copilot to pick the one that best fits the way to calculate the letter.
 In order to see the firs 10 suggestions from Copilot press `ctrl + enter`.

 ### Exercise 3: GitHub Copilot Chat and prompting